bridgelancer/cryptle_fork/docs/guides.rst

 If a Timeseries is designed to listen to multiple Timeseries objects for updates, the only supported behaviour of updating is to wait till all the listened timeseries to update at least once before its :meth:`evaluate` function to run.
+More sophisticated control would be implemented if necessary.
 In this case, the ``self._ts`` attribute should be set to a list of the Timeseries objects to be listened to:

 .. code:: python